Children’s morning routine checklist.

 Honestly, this printable works well for most ages.
 It doesn’t matter if your child goes to school or you homeschool your child.

-Either way, these things need to get done on the daily.
+Either way, these things need to get done daily.
 I recommend printing it out and slipping it into a clear plastic pouch and hanging it on your fridge or somewhere super visible to your little.

 Keep a dry erase board marker handy and they can check off the items as they go.
 My oldest absolutely loves checking off tasks as she completes them.